Here we are with another compound exercise featured in my “Compound movement series”.

-Why do you need to practice the conventional deadlift?
+Why do you need to practice the conventional deadlift and why you should deadlift in general?

 - Like we mentioned earlier, the deadlift is a full-body exercise, with a main focus on the posterior chain – your hamstrings, glutes, upper and lower back, while also working your core.